Hugo Moser (scientist): Career

 Moser worked on lipid chemistry with Manfred Karnofsky, until becoming a resident in neurology at Massachusetts General Hospital (MGH), where he established a neurochemistry program.
 Hugo set up the test for urinary sulfatides and compared the composition of urinary lipids with that of brain in metachromatic leukodystrophy.

 Moser spent formative years in the research laboratories of the neurochemist Jordi Folch-Pi and Marjorie Lees at McLean Hospital.
 At McLean Hospital he interviewed Ann Boody for a position in his laboratory.
 This proved to be the beginning of a long and successful professional and marital partnership between the two.
 In the early research years, Moser and Boody worked on lysosomal disorders.
 They were the first to describe the presence of cholesterol sulfate in the human brain.
 They further investigated the role of steroid sulfatases in metachromatic leukodystrophy and multiple sulfatase deficiency, and they identified acid ceramidase as the enzyme deficient in Farber's disease.
 In 1964, Moser returned to the Joseph P. Kennedy research laboratories at MGH, and with Mary Efron and her junior faculty staff, Harvey Levy and Vivian Shih, he started screening programs for amino acid disorders and lysosomal disorders.

 When training with other neurologists under Ray Adams at the Fernald State School in Waltham, Massachusetts, Moser became interested in providing better services for persons with developmental and physical disabilities.
 He was appointed research director and later superintendent of the Fernald State School.
-He also founded and directed the Eunice Kennedy Shriver Center for research and training in mental retardation.
+He also founded and directed the Eunice Kennedy Shriver Center for research and training in intellectual disability.
 During this time he became a Harvard University Professor of Neurology at MGH, and established a model of a close link between clinical practice, training and community services for the developmentally disabled and bench research.